omarrabdelkader/restapiarticle-/README.md

 ## Application Program Interface

 APIs are mechanisms that enable two software components to communicate with each other using a set of definitions and protocols.
+API stands for Application Programming Interface.
+In the context of APIs, the word Application refers to any software with a distinct function.
+Interface can be thought of as a contract of service between two applications.
+This contract defines how the two communicate with each other using requests and responses.
 (Amazon AWS)

 Just visualize that we are in a restaurant.
 The kitchen is what we call the server, and the waiter is the API.
 The waiter, or the API is responsible to get orders from the restaurant's customers.
 (Web Application's clients)